dfrag-tv/vrs-event-announcements/zowie-extremesland-2026-additional-info.md

 - **Visa region:** China
 - **Offline venue:** TBC
-- **Offline location:** TBC
 - **LAN dates:** December 16–20, 2026
 - **LAN attendance:** Required for all rosters that receive a confirmed Offline LAN Main Event slot, and for any roster competing in a published LAN Regional Qualifier stage, at that published LAN location
-- **Travel responsibility:** Teams are responsible for arranging and paying for their own travel unless travel support is listed under Prize Pool and Compensation.
-- **Accommodation responsibility:** Teams are responsible for arranging and paying for their own accommodation unless accommodation support is listed under Prize Pool and Compensation.

 Published LAN locations: